How Long Do Long Grip Socks Last? A Comprehensive Guide

 🟠 Wear signs:

-• Grip smoothing on ball of foot area
+• Grip smoothing on the ball of the foot area

 • Threads loosening around toes or heel